JonathanC13/python_ref/Structures/ok.md

 It is meant to be adaptive to customers changing their requirements

 ###**Projects:**

+A Single Board Computer(SBC) is a printed circuit board (PCB) with a microcontroller and all components needed to make it function as a small computer

 ####**RPI: Touch screen**
   The project was a system that helped tourist find locations of interest in a city, and my part was to create a touch screen kiosk that hosted the application so people without internet access could use it.
-I used a raspberry pi and created the circuits that enabled touch screen surface with infrared.
-To test and visualize if the correct location was touched on the screen, I wrote a visual studio application that received the intercept and showed which lines were being blocked to cause the intercept. (operation, 1 column of infrared emitters on one side of the screen and a column of infrared transistors on the other to create a touch screen area in between.
-The main idea is to have a single emitter on at a time and all the sensors would check if they can detect the ON emitter.
-If it doesn’t it means something is in the way.
+I used a raspberry pi and PiFace to control the circuits that enabled a touch screen surface with infrared components.
+The main idea is to have 1 column of 8 infrared emitters on one side of the screen and a column of 8 infrared transistors on the other to create a touch screen area in between.
+The general operation is to have a single emitter on at a time and all the sensors would check if they can detect the ON emitter.
+If it doesn’t it means something was in the way.
 After cycling through the emitters, it will check if an intercept can be calculated.
+  To test and visualize if the correct location was touched on the screen, I wrote an (visual studio (c sharp)) application that received the touch location and showed which lines were being blocked to cause the intercept.

 ####**Arduino: maze robot:**
-  Based on sensor data from detecting the line in a line maze or walls in a wall maze the motor behaviour changed to navigate the robot.
+  Using an Arduino nano, the project was to have a maze robot self navigate a line and a wall maze by combining multiple sensor's data and changing motor behaviour accordingly.

-	LED globe: Persistance of vision illusion.
-Spin the 2D array of LEDs fast enough, 30 frames per second, it creates the illusion of a solid image when the LEDs and motor are synced.
+	Using an Arduino uno and Raspberry PI, the project was a LED globe to attempt the Persistance of vision illusion, the idea is to spin a single vertical array of LEDs on a 2D ring fast enough, 30 frames per second, that it creates the illusion of a solid image when the LEDs and motor are synced.

 ####**TFTP**